 The import statement in Python loads a module into memory, compiles it into byte code, and then executes it.
 Subsequent executions of an import for that same module are ignored by Python and have no effect on the program whatsoever.
 The reload statement is required to force a module, and its attributes, to be loaded, compiled, and executed.

-6.26.2 Avoidance mechanisms for language users
+Avoidance mechanisms for language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can

 Follow the guidance contained in ISO/IEC 24772-1 subclause 6.26.5.

 Import just the attributes that are required by using the from statement to avoid adding dead code.